-In terms of college education, Fairfield is nearly on par with the US average for all cities of 21.84%: 18.38% of adults 25 and older in Fairfield have a bachelor's degree or advanced degree.
+The percentage of adults in Fairfield who are college-educated is close to the national average for all communities of 21.84%: 18.38% of the adults in Fairfield have a bachelor's degree or advanced degree.

 The per capita income in Fairfield in 2010 was $18,758, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $75,032 for a family of four.
 However, Fairfield contains both very wealthy and poor people as well.